citral23/niri_sticky/README.md

+A utility to allow a floating window to be "sticky" accross all workspaces in the niri wwm.
+Defined by app-id.

+spawn-at-startup "niri_sticky.py" "--app-id" "mpv"

-This was done with claude.
+This was done with (by) claude.
 I'm sorry.